jcfreeman2/dont-readme/docs/README.md

 To learn how to create a new package or modify the build of an existing one, take a look at the [daq-cmake documentation](packages/daq-buildtools/README.md)

-To learn about the standard development workflow, take a look [here](development_workflow_gitflow.md)
+To learn about the standard development workflow, take a look [here](packages/daq-release/development_workflow_gitflow.md)

+To learn about the C++ coding guidelines for DUNE DAQ package developers, go [here](packages/styleguide/README.md)

 To read the documentation for other packages, please click on one of the links below: